gamesbrewer/genmosaic/README.md

 Python 3
 scipy
 numpy
 knowledge on kd-tree.
-If have no idea what the hell this is check out https://www.wikiwand.com/en/K-d_tree and try understand it there, me too lazy to replicate their stuff
+If have no idea what the hell this is check out https://www.wikiwand.com/en/K-d_tree and try understand it there, me too lazy to replicate their stuff  XD